Krsmanovic-S/Complete-Inventory-Documentation/README.md

 * Supports splitting into an empty slot and also into a non-empty slot that has the same item
 * Disables the inventory grid while visible, there is no need to execute unnecessary code while this is active

+One thing to note is that this widget will take into account not to overflow the maximum stack of the item in the split to slot, if that item exists.
+Before every split we set the maximum value of the slider as well as its step size to properly limit how much can be split.

 <a name="tooltip"></a>
 ## WGB Item Tooltip